Trellix (formerly McAfee Enterprise) offers strong data loss prevention, broad endpoint security, and enterprise-grade control over sensitive data.

 Data no longer stays confined to endpoints or on-prem environments.
 It flows continuously through browsers, mobile devices, SaaS platforms, cloud storage, and collaboration tools.
 If a DLP solution only sees part of that journey, investigations become fragmented and risk assessments unreliable.

 A strong alternative should provide end-to-end visibility across where work actually happens, correlating endpoint activity with cloud usage and web behavior.
-When all data movement is visible in one place, security teams gain a clearer picture of risk without stitching together evidence from multiple tools.
+When all data movement is visible in one place, security teams gain a clear risk picture; they don’t have to stitch together evidence from multiple tools.

 Alert fatigue is one of the most common reasons teams lose confidence in DLP tools.
 When low-risk notifications flood the system, genuinely dangerous incidents become harder to spot — especially during high-volume periods.